 Pamela Mitchell (one of the first women lawyers in New Zealand, having started as a Law Clerk in 1942) becomes a partner in Rudd Garland & Horrocks.
 Pamela Mitchell passed away in 1985, still in Partnership with Rudd Watts & Stone.
-The firm library carries her name and continues her tradition with a high percentage of female partners including our Chair, Cathy Quinn and current Board Chair Sarah Sinclair.
+The firm library carries her name and continues her tradition with a high percentage of female partners including our past Board Chair, Cathy Quinn and current Board Chair Sarah Sinclair.

 Rudd & Garland takes John Horrocks into partnership and becomes Rudd, Garland & Horrocks.

 John Horrocks wins the Military Cross near Casale, Italy, while serving as a Captain with the Royal New Zealand Artillery.
 After the war he becomes Commanding Officer of the 9th Coast Regiment and served as Aide-de-Camp to Governor-General Sir Willoughby Norrie.
 On his return to New Zealand, Horrocks establishes his talent as a lawyer, serving as a partner with Rudd Garland & Horrocks and succeeding practices for 40 years.